 Just a few days ago we ventured on our first spring trip.

 Just a few days ago we ventured on our first spring trip.
 Yes, this is late March, and we usually start spring fishing much earlier than that, but cold winter weather and ice covered water has kept us from the coast until now.

 this particular day in the weather forecast a week in advance.
 Southern wind, mild weather, temperatures in the 12-15 degrees Centigrade range and sun!
 It begged for a fishing trip!

 I made arrangements with some fishing friends and eventually four of us decided on going together.

 As we approached the day the predictions just got better and better.
 On the evening before our trip the promise was up to 18 degrees Centigrade on coasts with off shore winds!
 What a change from frost and ice.
 And the wind would turn into the southeastern corner, meaning perfect casting wind on most of our favorite spots.

-One problem about the first spring day is packing.
+about the first spring day is packing.